pperlinski/Final-Project/README.md

 ### Description of Data source

 Raw data comes from National Highway Traffic Safety Administration data tables.
-Data was downoladed for 50 states.
-A total of 150 .csv files were downladed and then combined into 3 .csv files using terminal and the following command "*.csv >combine.csv".
+Data was downloaded for 50 states.
+A total of 150 .csv files were downloaded and then combined into 3 .csv files using terminal and the following command "*.csv >combine.csv".
 The combined CSV files were then cleaned using Excel, duplicate entries were removed from the cleaned files.

 [Performance_measure.csv](https://github.com/pperlinski/Final-Project/blob/main/Performance_measure.csv)